kubernetes-sigs/kube-scheduler-simulator/simulator/docs/record-and-replay-cluster-changes.md

 > [!NOTE]
 > When a file already exists at the value of `--dir`, it will be overwritten.

+> [!NOTE]
+> You can add `--timeout` option to set the timeout for the recorder.
+The value is in seconds.
+If not set, the recorder will run until it's stopped.

 ### Resources to record

 It records the changes of the following resources: